CU2018/C_U-Fish-Blender/Project Documents/Project Logs.md

   * powerful in sculpting high-poly models
     * support millions of polys vs. limited support in Blender
+      * but Blender sculpting is convenient for making variations of small objects (e.g. the variations of vegetables in this case)
     * e.g. the fish model contains above 300,000 active points
     * but need to use the Decimation Master Zplugin to reduce points before importing it to Blender
     * otherwise, there would be high latency of operations in Blender